spollard/josh-works.github.io/_drafts/sidekiq_background_jobs_for_beginners.md

 The reason I'm doing this is because all my tests are passing, _without the sidekiq worker actually doing anything_.
 I'd feel great about a red test related to it.

-Everything to this point is on commit `38f5750`, if you're following along.
+Everything to this point [is on commit `38f5750`](https://github.com/josh-works/turing_sidekiq_tutorial/tree/38f5750293edf3198e11b114851c8d313608f334), if you're following along.

-OK, so, Sidekiq is queuing the job as I'd expect it to, even though it's not doing anything. test another class that uses this worker!
+OK, so, Sidekiq is queuing the job as I'd expect it to, even though it's not doing anything.

 I've got it working.
 I spent an embarrassing amount of time "troubleshooting" why my worker wasn't doing what I thought it should do.
 Turns out _you need to restart sidekiq if you change a sidekiq job_.
 Maybe this isn't always true, but if you're saying "why isn't <new thing> showing up in sidekiq?", just restart sidekiq.